helenalendowski/ais_cd/README.md

     2.2 Adjust values in collision_detection.py

 3. Collision warning
-    Adjust minimum distance to other vessels according to your own preference in
+    Adjust minimum distance (min_distance) in nautical miles to other vessels according to your own preference in collision_detection.py

 3. Start SDRAngle
 4. Run collision_detection.py